browserengineering/book/book/invalidation.md

 Note that we have to `read` the `children` field before using it.
-That's because `height`, unlike the previous layout fields, depends on the childrens' fields, not the parent's.
+That's because `height`, unlike the previous layout fields, depends on the children's fields, not the parent's.
 Luckily, just using the `ProtectedField` methods handles this correctly.

 So that's all the layout fields on `BlockLayout` and `DocumentLayout`.